Aaron1515/Pirateme/README.md

     $ gem install Pirateme

 ## Usage
-To test if the gem is install,
+To test if the gem is install.
 Pirateme.hello

     "Welcome to the coolest pirate gem!"